atbrew/atbrew.github.io/docs/cv.markdown

 ***Streetbees :: London & Lisbon (Remote)***
 *Oct 2021 - July 2023*

-Streetbees is Series-B funded award-winning Marketing AI SaaS service built that enables brands such as Pepsico and Unilever to understand market trends by agrregating insights from 3.5 Million customers "in-the-moment" of consumption through an AI-driven mobile chatbot platform.
+Streetbees is Series-B funded award-winning Marketing AI SaaS service built that enables brands such as Pepsico and Unilever to understand market trends by aggregating insights from > 3.5 Million customers (Bees) "in-the-moment" of consumption through an AI-driven mobile chatbot platform.

 I directed the 50+ technology organization made up 3  [stream-alligned](https://teamtopologies.com/key-concepts) departments; i; acquisition, ii; annotation and iii; reporting.
 Each department had an engineering manager, software developers, applied science, DevOps, QA, and data analysts with a product lead (reporting into the CPO).
 I was accountable for the technical and scientific direction for each tribe to enable autonomous execution.

 Some core achievements that our teams acheived in line with our applied science strategy;